LAWRENCE SHERIFF SCHOOL

 Admission to the school will therefore normally take up to three stages:

-· Secondly, depending on the results of that testing you may choose to lodge a formal application through the relevant Local Authority Admissions Service (Warwickshire County Council for Warwickshire residents, but if you live outside Warwickshire you should contact your own local authority in the first instance).
+· Secondly, a formal application for admission.
+LSS is part of the local authority’s in-year co-ordination scheme for the period to 31 August 2022, so depending on the results of your son’s testing you may choose to lodge a formal in-year application through the relevant Local Authority Admissions Service (Warwickshire County Council for Warwickshire residents, but if you live outside Warwickshire you should contact your own local authority in the first instance).

 · Thirdly, if the school is not able to offer a place in response to that application then parents may wish to consider lodging a formal appeal to an independent panel who will consider whether the pupil should be admitted to the school.
+Details of the appeal process and contact information will be included in the decision notification letter to parents if a place cannot be offered.
 However, as the school is heavily over-subscribed, please be aware that the majority of appeals are unsuccessful, even where a pupil has achieved the qualifying standard.

 Stage 1 - Testing Arrangements